-- Check from every angle if the apex is in the correct place.
+- Check from every angle to see if the apex is in place correctly.
 If not, hold your hand upside down for around five seconds.
 This will create the perfect c-curve.

-- Apply a shiny gel top coat and a cuticle oil.
+- Apply a shiny gel top coat and cuticle oil.